 - Double-Check Client ID

-When setting up a new account, ask for a photocopy of the client’s driver’s license.
+When setting up a new account, you need to do your research.
+Ask for a photocopy of the client’s driver’s license.
 Then, when you’re confirming their application or account information, compare the name, address, and date of birth.

 If anything doesn’t add up, ask your client.
 For example, they could’ve recently moved, and the verification saved you the headache of sending an invoice to the wrong address.